Skip to Content

 • You will receive a residence permit card.

-• Your card will be sent to the DB Schenker collection point closest to your address within 2 weeks of the date on which we make a decision on your application for temporary protection.
-When your residence permit card is ready, you will receive a notification from DB Schenker by email or text message.
-The email or text message notification will tell you which collection point you should visit to collect your card.
+• Your card will be sent to your nearest collection point within 2 weeks of the date when we make a decision.
+When your residence permit card is ready, you will receive a notification by email or text message.
+The notification will state the shipment code, the address of the collection point, and the last day when the card is still available for collection.

-1. Bring with you the email or text message notification you received from DB Schenker, and your customer number, which is also your PIN code.
-Your customer number is printed on your reception centre customer card ("Asiakasnumero/Kundnummer").
-You do not need to show your customer card to DB Schenker staff.
-It is enough to tell them your customer number.
+1. Bring with you the arrival notification you received by email or text message and your PIN code, which is also your customer number.
+Your PIN code is printed on your reception centre client card next to ‘Asiakasnumero/Kundnummer’.
+You do not need to show your client card at the collection point.
+You only need to state your PIN code.

 • A personal identity code will be issued to you.
 Your personal identity code will be indicated on the residence permit card.
 Read more on the page Personal identity code.